SFSeeger/Abitur-Song-Uploader/README.md

 | db         | abitur-song-uploader-db-1         | 3306 (mysql)               |
 | pypmyadmin | abitur-song-uploader-phpmyadmin-1 | 8090 (web)                 |
 | mailhog    | abitur-song-uploader-mailhog-1    | 8025 (web)                 |

+## Contributing

+Just add a pull request and run test, when i eventually come to add them.
+Some instructions will follow.